geeknik/my-awesome-stars/README.md

 ## PowerShell

-- [Azure/azure-mcp](https://github.com/Azure/azure-mcp) - This repository is for development of the Azure MCP Server, bringing the power of Azure to your agents.
 - [thinkst/defending-off-the-land](https://github.com/thinkst/defending-off-the-land) - Assortment of scripts and tools for our Blackhat EU 2024 talk
 - [cisagov/ScubaGear](https://github.com/cisagov/ScubaGear) - Automation to assess the state of your M365 tenant against CISA's baselines
 - [AlmondOffSec/PoCs](https://github.com/AlmondOffSec/PoCs) - Proof-of-concept code for various bugs